Hunting Trip

 "Hunting Trip" is the tenth episode of the second season of American comedy television series Parks and Recreation, and the sixteenth overall episode of the series.
 It originally aired on NBC in the United States on November 19, 2009.
 In the episode, Leslie tries to prove she can hang out with the guys by attending Ron's annual hunting trip, where Ron is accidentally shot.

 The episode was written by Daniel J. Goor and was directed by series co-creator Greg Daniels.
 It also introduced a romantic subplot between the characters Andy and April which continued throughout the second season and into the third.
-Series co-creator Michael Schur said the pairing was not previously planned, but grew when it was discovered actors Aubrey Plaza and Chris Pratt had strong comedic chemistry together.
+Series co-creator Michael Schur said the pairing was not previously planned but grew when it was discovered actors Aubrey Plaza and Chris Pratt had strong comedic chemistry together.

 According to Nielsen Media Research, "Hunting Trip" was seen by 4.61 million viewers, a slight drop from the previous week's episode, "The Camel".
 The episode received generally positive reviews, with commentators particularly praising the Andy and April subplot, as well as the continued development of Leslie Knope's character.

 Plot

-The episode opens with Andy (Chris Pratt) giving piggyback rides to everyone in the parks department.
-Later, Ron (Nick Offerman), Jerry (Jim O'Heir) and Mark (Paul Schneider) look forward to their annual "trail survey", which is actually a yearly secret hunting trip.
-Determined to prove she can be just like one of the guys around the office, Leslie insists the ladies of the parks department attend the trip this year, as well as Tom (Aziz Ansari), who has also never been invited.
+The episode opens with Andy giving piggyback rides to everyone in the parks department.
+Later, Ron, Jerry and Mark look forward to their annual "trail survey", which is actually a yearly secret hunting trip.
+Determined to prove she can be just like one of the guys around the office, Leslie insists the ladies of the parks department attend the trip this year, as well as Tom, who has also never been invited.
 Ron is visibly disappointed.

-Leslie asks April (Aubrey Plaza) to check on a budgeting request while they are gone.
+Leslie asks April to check on a budgeting request while they are gone.
 What should be a simple chore, however, has April waiting on hold at the phone for hours.
 When she desperately has to use the restroom, Andy agrees to wait by the phone.
 When she returns, the two start to bond by making up their own lyrics to the hold music, playing a non-water game of Marco Polo around the office, and seeing who can make the best spit-take.
-When Andy says he is jealous that his ex-girlfriend Ann (Rashida Jones) is going to the hunting trip with Mark, April offers to give him a hickey to make Ann jealous, which Andy accepts.
+When Andy says he is jealous that his ex-girlfriend Ann is going to the hunting trip with Mark, April offers to give him a hickey to make Ann jealous, which Andy accepts.